leonluong1/spotify-data-analysis/README.md

 # Melody Metrics

 ## Overview and Purpose
-Melody Metrics built a dynamic website for visualizing Spotify music data as well as utilizing machine learning models to predict the popularity of songs.
+Here at Melody Metrics, we built a dynamic website for visualizing Spotify music data as well as utilizing machine learning models to predict the popularity of songs.
 Built with JavaScript and D3 for the frontend, and powered by NodeJS and PostgreSQL on the backend, Melody Metrics offers an interactive website that displays detailed visualizations and provides comprehensive information about the company and its employees.

 This application is collaborative work to fulfill the Project 4 requirement for UCB Extension Data Bootcamp.